-If you’ve organized shortcut icons into desktop folders as discussed above, you may wish you could see inside your folders without having to open them, just to remind you what you had put inside.
+If you’ve organized shortcut icons into desktop folders as we discussed above, you may wish you could see inside your folders without having to open them, just to remind you what you had put inside.
 Folders like that don’t exist in regular Windows, but you can add some with a program called Nimi Places.
-That’s a portable software package with which you can add folder groups to the desktop.
-Open this page and click Download Nimi Places to save its exe to Windows 10.
-Then click on the .exe and select “Extract Nimi Places to launch the software as below.
+That’s a portable software package which you can use to add folder groups to the desktop.
+Open this page and click “Download Nimi Places” to save its exe to Windows 10.
+Then click on the .exe and select “Extract Nimi Places” to launch the software as below.

 To edit the containers’ titles, first right-click on the title bar at the top of the container box.
 Then select the “Rename container” option, which opens the text box below.
 Enter an alternative title for the container there.

 Group the Desktop Shortcuts into Boxes

-ToolBox is another third-party package you can group your desktop icons with, which you can install from here.
+ToolBox is another third-party package you can use to group your desktop icons.
+You can download the program from here.
 Click tbox285.zip to save its Zip.
-Open the Zip folder and click Extract all in File Explorer to extract the folder.
+Then open the Zip folder in File Explorer and click “Extract all” to extract the folder.
 When you’ve extracted the Zip file’s contents, you can run ToolBox from there.

-Now you can set up new icon boxes for the desktop by right-clicking the ToolBox icon on the system tray and selecting New Toolbox.
-That adds a box to the desktop as shown in the snapshot below.
-Drag and drop desktop icons into the box, or boxes, to organize them.
+Now you can set up new icon boxes for the desktop by right-clicking the ToolBox icon on the system tray and selecting “New Toolbox.”
+That adds a box to the desktop as you can see in the snapshot below.
+Drag desktop icons into the box, or boxes, and to organize them.

-To further customize those desktop icon boxes, right-click one and select Toolbox Properties from the context menu.
+To further customize those desktop icon boxes, right-click one and select “Toolbox Properties” from the context menu.
 That opens the window in the snapshot directly below.
-There you can resize the boxes, alter their colors and apply new effects to them.
+There, you can resize the boxes, alter their colors, and apply new effects to them.

-To resize the icon boxes, drag the Window Tile & Size bars.
-Drag the Row bar further right to expand the height of the box.
-Alternatively, you can drag the Columns bar right and left to alter the width.
+To resize the icon boxes, drag the bars under “Window & Tile Size.”
+Drag the “Rows” bar to expand or contract the height of the box.
+Alternatively, you can drag the “Columns” bar right or left to alter the width.

-You can include the title at the top the box by clicking the Title Bar Visible” check box (or hide the title by unchecking it).
-Enter new titles for the box in the Toolbar Name text box at the top of the window.
-Press the Apply Changes button to apply any newly selected settings from the window.
+You can include the title at the top the box by clicking the “Title Bar Visible” check box (or hide the title by unchecking it).
+Enter new titles for the box in the “Toolbox Name” text box at the top of the window.

 The Toolbar Control Panel lists all your icon boxes.
-You can right-click a box and select Toolbar Control Panel to open the window shown in the shot below.
-The Toolboxes tab lists the desktop icon boxes.
-You can a delete box by right-clicking it title there and selecting Delete Toolbox.
-Click Settings > Save all toolbox settings to quickly save all the shortcuts, effects and desktop positions of the icon boxes.
+You can right-click a box and select “Toolbar Control Panel” to open the window shown below.
+The “Toolboxes” tab lists the desktop icon boxes.
+You can a delete a box by right-clicking its title there and selecting “Delete Toolbox.”
+Click “Settings” > “Save all toolbox settings” to quickly save all the shortcuts, effects, and desktop positions of the icon boxes.

-With Windows 10 folder options, Nimi Places and ToolBox you can now effectively group your desktop icons and organize the shortcuts.
-You can also do the same with the Fences software package, but that is not freeware.
-App launchers are another good way to clear up a cluttered desktop, as covered in the “How to add new app Launchers to Windows 10” article.
+With Windows 10 folder options, Nimi Places, and ToolBox, you can now effectively group your desktop icons and organize the shortcuts.
+You can also do the same with the Fences software package, but that’s not freeware.
+App launchers are another good way to clear up a cluttered desktop, as covered in the How to add new app Launchers to Windows 10 article.